c-core-labs/drift-forecasting/README.md

 2. The script checks for the latest available metocean forecast data from each of the three models.
 Air temperature and solar radiation data are obtained from the Environment and Climate Change Canada (ECCC) Global Deterministic Prediction System (GDPS) which as a 15-km and three-hourly spatial and temporal resolution, respectively.
 Forecasts are issued twice daily at 00:00 and 12:00 Universal Time Coordinated (UTC).
 Data for significant wave height, wave direction, mean wave period, and wind velocity are obtained from the ECCC Global Deterministic Wave Prediction System (GDWPS) which as a 25-km and hourly spatial and temporal resolution, respectively.
 Forecasts are issued twice daily at 00:00 and 12:00 UTC.
 Data for ocean current velocity, potential temperature, salinity, sea surface height, and sea ice concentration, thickness, and zonal and meridional velocity are obtained from the Fisheries and Oceans Canada (DFO) Regional Ice Ocean Prediction System (RIOPS) which has a 5-km and hourly spatial and temporal resolution, respectively.
 Forecasts are issued four times daily at 00:00, 06:00, 12:00, and 18:00 UTC.

-3. The grib2 files for the atmospheric, wave, and wind data are converted to NetCDF format using the wgrib tool.
+3. The grib2 files for the atmospheric, wave, and wind data are converted to NetCDF format.
 The RIOPS ocean data are already in NetCDF format.

 References: